Certificate of Sponsorship UK: How It Works and How to Get It

 The employer must be an approved sponsor by the UK Government.
 Employers must apply for a sponsorship license to sponsor international workers.
 The employer will also be required to demonstrate their commitment to complying with UK immigration laws and reporting any changes regarding the sponsored employee.

-To obtain a CoS an employer must:
+To sponsor a worker, the employer must:

 Eligibility for Certificate of Sponsorship UK